Luxury cars fare poorly on new frontal crash test

-DETROIT Several luxury cars, including the top-selling Mercedes-Benz C-Class (DAIGn.DE), scored poorly on a new frontal crash test designed to mimic what happens when a car hits another vehicle, utility pole or tree.
+DETROIT Aug 14 Several luxury cars, including the top-selling Mercedes-Benz C-Class, scored poorly on a new frontal crash test designed to mimic what happens when a car hits another vehicle, utility pole or tree.

 Of 11 midsize luxury or near-luxury vehicles built for the 2012 model year, only two -- the Acura TL and Volvo S60 -- earned "good" ratings in a small overlap frontal crash test, the Insurance Institute for Highway Safety said on Tuesday.

-The C-Class, Volkswagen's (VOWG_p.DE) Audi A4 and Toyota Motor Co's (7203.T) Lexus ES 350 and Lexus IS earned an overall "poor" rating in the test.
+The C-Class, Volkswagen's Audi A4 and Toyota Motor Co's Lexus ES 350 and Lexus IS earned an overall "poor" rating in the test.

 Most cars are now built with safety cages that can handle head-on collisions and other crashes without crushing the driver and others inside the vehicle.